Daily guide for projects

 Individual reading time (30 min): browse the projects booklet which includes this guide (skim the entire thing) + 16 project templates with slides and code + docs with further ideas and datasets

-Brainstorm at the pod level (60 min): do you have an idea or a rough direction?
+Brainstorming (60 min): do you have an idea or a rough direction?
 Bring it out to the group.
-Start recruiting others to your group!

-Separate into groups.
-Now brainstorm within your group (60 min, breakout rooms).
+Now brainstorm within your group (60 min).
 Definitely choose a topic and start thinking about concrete questions if you can.
 Make sure the topic you choose is well suited for answering the broad range of questions you are interested in.
 Try to come up with one or a few topics of interest, either by yourselves or directly from the booklet (i.e. project templates).

 No need to have a very concrete project after this day.
 You will determine the feasibility of your questions in the next few days, and you will likely change your question completely.
 That’s how research works!

-Watch the modelling steps 1-2 video and do the tutorial.
-This will ask you to come up with a question (today) and do a literature review (tomorrow).
-In practice, these two steps are intertwined.
-You might want to get a headstart today on looking at some literature, because it can inform and change your question.
+In your next sessions, watch the Modeling Steps 1-2 tutorials.
+Continue brainstorming ideas.
+In practice, brainstorming and looking through related work are intertwined.
+You might want to get a headstart on looking at some literature, because it can inform and change your question.

 You will need to use your own project for some of this content.
 If you don’t yet have concrete ideas, or you haven’t done a research project before, use one of the provided project templates.